hmv47/GradeCalculator/README.md

  0.2 Added the ability to read data from files.
 From now on, only Vector version is developed.

- 0.3 Added exception handling and makefiles
+ 0.3 Added exception handling and makefiles.

- 0.4 Added student grade files generation and separation to good and bad students
+ 0.4 Added student grade files generation and separation to good and bad students.

- 0.5 Added ability to choose the container
+ 0.5 Added ability to choose the container.

- 0.5.1 Fixed minor file generation bug and added automated tests
+ 0.5.1 Fixed minor file generation bug and added automated tests.

+ 1.0.0 Final release, added optimization for vector, added two ways to sort.